A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 Whilst every effort will be made to adhere to the outlined itinerary and advertised programme, local conditions can change due to weather or other unforeseen circumstances.
 This may mean that routes and timings need to be amended or the order of days may change, sometimes at short notice.

-You depart the UK on our overnight flight to Bangkok.
+You depart the UK on the overnight flight to Bangkok.

 Meals